 - Excessive daytime sleepiness.
 Someone who has narcolepsy is prone to falling asleep while engaged in conversation, driving, eating dinner, or at other inappropriate times.

-- Hypnogogic hallucinations - during transition from wakefulness to sleep, the patient has bizarre, often frightening dream-like experiences that incorporate his or her real environment.
+- Hypnagogic hallucinations - during transition from wakefulness to sleep, the patient has bizarre, often frightening dream-like experiences that incorporate his or her real environment.

 - Sleep paralysis - a temporary inability to move during sleep-wake transitions.
 Sleep paralysis may last for a few seconds to several minutes and may accompany hypnagogic hallucinations.